Personal profile

 Research interests

-Dr Geoff Bates is a Research Fellow at the Institute for Policy Research, and Lecturer and Deputy Director of Studies on the Professional Doctorate in Policy Research & Practice.
+Dr Geoff Bates is a Lecturer in Public Health Policy at the Institute for Policy Research.
+He is the Director of Studies for the Doctorate in Policy Research & Practice.

-Geoff currently works on the ‘Tackling Root causes Upstream of Unhealthy Urban Development’ (TRUUD) project, a five year, large-scale transdisciplinary project looking at changing urban development systems in the UK to help reduce non-communicable diseases and health inequalities.
-He also works on research relating to drug use and drug policies, with a particular focus on substances that are used to modify physical appearance or performance.
-His research projects have focussed on a range of health and social policy topics including: substance use and addiction, homelessness, climate change and sustainability, physical activity and employment.
+Geoff is the evaluation lead on the ‘Tackling Root causes Upstream of Unhealthy Urban Development’ (TRUUD) project, a six year, large-scale transdisciplinary project looking at changing urban development systems in the UK to prevent non-communicable diseases.
+Previous research projects have focused on a range of health and social policy topics including: substance use and addiction, homelessness, climate change and sustainability, physical activity and employment.

 Teaching interests

 Geoff has experience delivering undergraduate and postgraduate courses and supervising student projects and PhD students.
-His teaching covers health policy and public health topics including theories of health policymaking and structural determinants of health outcomes.
-He enjoys teaching research methods, most commonly qualitative methods, evidence synthesis, participatory methods and study skills.
-He is interested in systematic review methods and has developed and delivered modules and training courses to students and researchers in this area.
+He is Director of Studies on the Doctorate in Policy Research and Practice.
+His teaching covers a range of health policy, public health, and policymaking topics.
+He also enjoys teaching research methods, most commonly qualitative methods, evidence synthesis, participatory methods and study skills.

 Education/Academic qualification